wmhilton-stoplight/platform-docs/2.-workspaces/c.config.md

 ## Example

-This example shows a project with multiple APIs in a `apis` directory, some test files that should not be indexed, and some models in a `schemas` directory, which you also use for [contract testing](https://apisyouwonthate.com/blog/writing-documentation-via-contract-testing).
+This example shows a project with multiple APIs in an `apis` directory, some test files that shouldn't be indexed, and some models in a `schemas` directory, which you also use for [contract testing](https://apisyouwonthate.com/blog/writing-documentation-via-contract-testing).

 ```
 help/article.md